-blog Literary Destinations Reading & Writing
+blog Literary Destinations Reading & Writing Travel

-After all, this Central European country has produced renowned poets such as Friedrich Schiller and Johann Wolfgang von Goethe, among others.
-And these were only the most famous of the numerous great lyricists that Germany has produced.
+Germany is one of the most fascinating countries when it comes to literature.
+It has produced renowned poets such as Friedrich Schiller and Johann Wolfgang von Goethe, among others.
+These two are just the most famous among the numerous great lyricists that Germany has given to the world.

 1. Duchess Anna Amalia Library

-This library was founded in 1691 by Duke Wilhelm Ernst.
 However, it got its current name in 1991, on the occasion of the 300th anniversary of Anna Amalia.
 She was the biggest patron of this library, which you can find today.

 Top libraries in Germany